Kalinka Bamberski case: First trial in France

 Kalinka's body had been interred in Toulouse and was exhumed in 1985.
 The genitals could not be found and no new analyses could be performed.
 An evaluation by French doctors was ordered, which pointed to the poor quality of the original toxicological analyses and concluded that the injection site at the right arm occurred close to death, not several hours before.

 In 1995, following intense lobbying by Bamberski, Krombach was tried in France in absentia and received a sentence of 15 years in prison for "intentionally afflicting of bodily harm which caused unintentional death".
-The verdict was annulled in 2001 by the European Court of Human Rights, which censured France because Krombach had not been able to defend himself; Krombach received compensation of 100,000 francs.
+In 2000, a police officer on a train in western Austria recognized Krombach from a photo distributed by Bamberski and arrested him.
+Krombach spent three weeks in jail before an Austrian judge accepted his attorney's argument that the trial in France had been illegal and had him released.
+The French verdict was annulled in 2001 by the European Court of Human Rights, which censured France because Krombach had not been able to defend himself; Krombach received compensation of 100,000 francs.

 Convictions of Krombach in Germany and further allegations

 In the 1970s, Krombach had been investigated in Germany because he was suspected of having killed his wife with an injection.
 No charges were filed.

 In a trial in Germany in 1997, Krombach admitted having drugged a 16-year-old patient and raped her in his medical office.
 He received a two-year suspended sentence and lost his medical license.
 Several other victims came forward, but the cases were not pursued for lack of physical evidence.
 In 2006, he was sentenced to 28 months in prison for having practiced medicine without a license.
 After serving 11 months in prison, he was released and the remainder of the sentence was suspended.

 The 2006 German TV documentary Kalinkas letzte Reise (Kalinka's Final Journey) contains an interview with two teenage sisters who say they were befriended by Krombach, injected with iron cobalt, and raped.